enasequence/read_docs/format_03.rst

 samples) where independent identification, such as culturing, has not been done are environmental samples by INSDC definition.
 The organism feature for these sequences should reference a taxon whose name starts with 'uncultured'.
-In addition, these should inclue the flag '/environmental sample' within the source feature.
+In addition, these should include the flag '/environmental sample' within the source feature.

 Sequences should always be submitted on the forward strand.
 When submitting a